Module 2, Practical 5¶

 In our praticals we will not use extensively Python exceptions.
 For a detailed explanation on how to manage errors and exceptions in Python, we refer to the official language tutorial https://docs.python.org/3/tutorial/errors.html.

-Exercise (implementation)¶
+Exercise (implementation)

-Implement a class SelectionSort that inherits from the base class, with the following attributes:
+1. Implement a class SelectionSort that inherits from the base class, with the following attributes:

-(the actual data to sort)operations
+• data (the actual data to sort)

-a boolean (default= True) that is used to decide if the method should report what is happening at each step and some stats or not.
+• verbose a boolean (default= True) that is used to decide if the method should report what is happening at each step and some stats or not.

-, that implements the selection sort algorithm (two more private methods might be needed to compute swap
+The class implements the sort method, sort, that implements the selection sort algorithm (two more private methods might be needed to compute swap and argmin – see description above).

 Once you implemented the class, test it with some data like: